Did you know that UTARMS has…

 The Archives holds an extensive collection of university publications such as yearbooks, calendars, annual reports, newsletters, departmental handbooks and student newspapers.
 Early calendars and student registers dating back to 1845 are widely used to trace staff and students as well as course curricula.
 The Archives also has a complete set of Torontonensis, the University yearbook published from 1898 to 1966.
 The Archives holds Masters theses from 1897 to 1989 and Doctoral theses from 1900 to 1985.

-Note: Most theses are held off-site and require 2-3 business days to retrieve.
+Please note: Most theses are held off-site and require 2-3 business days to retrieve.
 Please contact us ahead of your visit to arrange for the theses' retrieval.

 For more recent theses, see the University of Toronto's research repository, T-Space.